-Commercial / Industrial/ Community Nodes N1 Western Node / Jongensklip Activity Corridor Encourage development and redevelopment to maximise public amenity of this area with its high natural, scenic and historical significance.
+Comme Commercial / Industrial/ Community Nodes N1 Western Node / Jongensklip Activity Corridor Encourage development and redevelopment to maximise public amenity of this area with its high natural, scenic and historical significance.
 Manage development through a precinct development framework plan with specific design guides relating to industrial and commercial land uses.
-N2 Eastern Node Spatial extent of the CBD must be clearly defined.
+N2 Spatial extent of the CBD must be clearly defined.
 Provide clear development parameters in terms of the built form, aesthetics, parking requirements and traffic and pedestrian flow.
-Special Places Palmiet Caravan The functioning of the river and its estuary as an Park / Estuary ecological corridor and linear open space area should be protected and managed.
-Park / Estuary Jongensklip Harbour • should be protected and managed.
-Densification can be considered, but should
+Special I Places Palmiet Caravan Park / Estuary The functioning of the river and its estuary as an ecological corridor and linear open space area should be protected and managed.
+Jongensklip Harbour Densification can be considered, but should reinforce the historical public recreational quality.
+Die Preekstoel Ensure an appropriate interface between the coast line and urban development Kleinmond Estuary The functioning of the river and its estuary as an